-Like Monitoring, COOL Exam app offers real-time remote and hybrid learning support when it comes to assessing students.
-Both Monitoring and Exam app are location independent which means that they support both the classroom environment and home learning environment.
+Like COOL Monitoring, COOL Check offers real-time remote and hybrid learning support when it comes to assessing students.
+Both COOL Monitoring and COOL Check are location independent which means that they support both the classroom environment and home learning environment.

 6. Capitalize on the benefits of remote education

 It’s clear that there’s still much room for improvement when it comes to distance and digital learning.
 Also clear is that when things go back to normal after the pandemic, blended learning – a mix of face-to-face and remote methods – will remain part of modern pedagogy.

 The Ofsted survey found that most school leaders wish to retain certain aspects of their remote education strategies once they return to in-person teaching.
 For example:

 Subject specific and pre-recorded video lessons

 Improved student support and safeguarding

 Potential to minimize learning loss (e.g. during extended periods of student absence)